marmelab/react-admin/docs/Admin.md

 If you want to support both a light and a dark theme, check out [the `<Admin darkTheme>` prop](#darktheme).

-For more details on predefined themes and custom themes, refer to [the Application Theme chapter](./AppTheme.md).
+For more details on predefined and custom themes, refer to [the Application Theme chapter](./AppTheme.md).

 ## `title`